 Polarizable force fields have shown some promise in prior SAMPL challenges.
-In the SAMPL6 host-guest challenge, a method using the AMOEBA force field was employed on CB8 with 14 guests ranging from small organic molecules to larger drug-like compounds, including approved drugs.
-The initial results had an ME and RMSE of 2.63 and 3.62 kcal/mol respectively, and interestingly, this method was able to correctly identify questionable host-guest complex ratios of CB8 with guests 11 and 12 [11].
-The correct respective ratios for these systems were 1:1 and 1:2, and these were a bonus challenge in SAMPL6.
-It was found that there was significant overestimation of guests 2 and 3 (Palonosetron and Quinine) and were presumed to be due to (a) AMOEBA parameters for the host resulted in single and/or double indentation of the macrocycle and (b) conformers of flexible guests locked during solvation in water vs binding in solvated complex [11].
-In their subsequent studies, revised AMOEBA results reported improved ME and RMSE of 1.20 and 1.68 kcal/mol respectively, though this was after challenge results were released.
-In total 8 of the 15 predicted free energies were within 0.65 kcal/mol of experiment while the predictions for Palonosetron and Quinine guests were in better agreement with experiments.
-The improvements were attributed to two factors: (a) the value of key torsion parameters for C(N)-C-amide N-carbonyl carbons of CB8 and CB7 were adjusted to improve the flexibility description of the host ring system and (b) a double annihilation scheme of electrostatics and van der Waals with annihilation of key guest torsions yielded much better conformational sampling and hence predictive accuracy.
-However, through the SAMPL6 challenge we had yet seen AMOEBA dramatically outperform other methods prospectively.
+In the SAMPL6 host-guest challenge, a method 216 using the AMOEBA force field was employed on CB8 with 14 guests ranging from small organic molecules to larger drug-like 217 compounds, including approved drugs.
+The initial results had an ME and RMSE of 2.63 and 3.62 kcal/mol respectively, and 218 interestingly, this method was able to correctly identify questionable host-guest complex ratios of CB8 with guests 11 and 12 [11].
+219 The correct respective ratios for these systems were 1:1 and 1:2, and these were a bonus challenge in SAMPL6.
+Binding free 220 energies were predicted to be too favorable for guests 2 and 3 (Palonosetron and Ouinine) which was presumed to be due to (a) 221 AMOEBA parameters for the host resulting in single and/or double indentation of the macrocycle and (b) conformers of flexible 222 guests locked during solvation in water vs binding in solvated complex [11].
+In subsequent studies, revised AMOEBA results 223 reported the improved ME and RMSE to 1.20 and 1.68 kcal/mol respectively, though this was after challenge results were released.
+224 In total 8 of the 15 predicted free energies were within 0.65 kcal/mol of experiment while the predictions for Palonosetron and 225 Ouining guests were in better agreement with experiments.
+The improvements were attributed to two factors: (a) the value of 226 key torsion parameters for C(N)-C-amide N-carbonyl carbons of CB8 and CB7 were adjusted to improve the flexibility description 227 of the host ring system and (b) a double annihilation scheme of electrostatics and van der Waals with annihilation of key guest 228 torsions yielded much better conformational sampling and hence predictive accuracy.
+However, through the SAMPL6 challenge 229 we had not yet seen methods using the AMOEBA force field dramatically outperform other methods prospectively.
+230

-3.3 Differences in system treatment could also be important in some cases
+231 3.3 The type and concentration of salt could play an important role in some cases

-Empirical force fields' predictive power can be limited by the quality of their parameters and the parameterization.
+Empirical force fields' predictive power can be limited by the quality of their parameters.
 Parameters are not always available for all relevant chemistry, or may not be of equal quality for all chemistry of interest.
 For example, experiments for all components of the SAMPL7 host-guest challenge were done in sodium phosphate buffer (of varying concentration and pH).
 However, because of concerns about the quality of phosphate force field parameters, we conducted our reference calculations in sodium chloride (of the same ionic strength) instead.
 While this choice seems reasonable and is not uncommon in molecular modeling, it might affect computed free energies.

-Particularly, the type of salt and its concentration can alter the solubility of a solute (e.g. in what is known as the Hofmeister effect) [50, 51].
+Particularly, the type of salt and its concentration can alter the solubility of a solute (e.g. in what is known as the Hofmeister 238 effect) [54, 55].
 Such salt dependence also interacts with the choice of water model.
-Particularly, one computational study reported surprising differences in the salt dependency of binding enthalpy (comparing TIP3P, SPC/E, TIP4P-Ew, and OPC water models) during MD simulations for cucurbit[7]uril host with a neutral guest [52].
-Despite the system being non-ionized, the salt concentration (and the choice of sodium and chloride parameters) affected the behavior and thermodynamics of water, raising issues regarding selection and adjustment of water models for charged groups [52].
-Incorrect ionic behavior (i.e. dielectric constant, dipole moment, solvation, and excessive ion-pairing and/or ion pairing strength) has been shown to be due to unbalanced force field parameters [31, 44].
+Particularly, one computational study 239 reported surprising differences in the salt dependency of binding enthalpy (comparing TIP3P, SPC/E, TIP4P-Ew, and OPC water 240 models) during MD simulations for cucurbit[7]uril host with a neutral guest [56].
+Despite the system being non-ionized, the salt 241 concentration (and the choice of sodium and chloride parameters) affected the behavior and thermodynamics of water, raising 242 issues regarding selection and adjustment of water models for charged groups [56].
+Incorrect ionic behavior (i.e. dielectric con-243 stant, dipole moment, solvation, and excessive ion-pairing and/or ion pairing strength) has been shown to be due to unbalanced 244 force field parameters [31, 44].
+245